 When you go through the divorce process, you will need to address all of the same issues regardless of the process you choose.
-When you are choosing between mediation and Collaborative Law, you are choosing how you want to discuss those issues.
+When you are choosing between Mediation and Collaborative Divorce, you are choosing how you want to discuss those issues.

 In mediation, clients work directly with a neutral third party – the mediator.
 Mediation is usually a series of “three way” meetings involving both clients and the mediator.
 The mediator does not represent either client and has an equal duty to both clients.
 Mediators can provide legal information to clients, but they cannot provide legal advice.
 Legal information includes what the rules are in Oregon, how they may apply to your situation, and (potentially) what a likely range of outcomes would be in your situation.
 Legal advice is a recommendation about what you should do in your situation.
 Mediators cannot provide you with legal advice (even if they are an attorney).